Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Introduction

+We refer to the graph of connections between states of an object at different timestamps as \textit{a timestamp interaction graph}.
 Another connection worth exploring is the connection between different labels and a need to consider the correlation between them~\cite{hang2021collaborative}.
-This capability is not inherent for the majority of models.
-With a large number of possible labels, this problem becomes close to a recommender system problem.
+This capability is absent in the majority of models.
 We name the graph of connections between different labels \textit{a label interaction graph}.

-For single label-event data by using a position encoder, we take into account both interaction between labels and timestamped events~\cite{li2020time,ying2018sequential}.
-For sequential multi-label prediction, simultaneous consideration of both \textit{timestamp interaction graph} and \textit{label interaction graph} can be crucial.
-Typically, articles explore a particular side of the dependence that can be explainable by domain bias.
-In sequential recommender systems, there is a focus on connections between labels~\cite{quadrana2018sequence} with the incorporation of convolutional neural networks~\cite{tang2018personalized} as well as the attention mechanism~\cite{zhang2019next}.
-Direct models for event sequences~\cite{hawkes1971spectra} also prefer identification of interactions between timestamps~\cite{zhuzhel2023continuoustime}.
-So, in time series and natural language processing, it is more common to handle \textit{a timestamp interaction graph} via an attention mechanism or recurrent neural networks.
+In our research, we take into account both interaction between labels and timestamped events~\cite{li2020time,ying2018sequential}.
+For temporal sets prediction, simultaneous consideration of both \textit{timestamp interaction graph} and \textit{label interaction graph} is crucial.
+Typically, articles explore only one side of the dependence that can be explainable by domain bias.
+In sequential recommendation systems, there is a focus on connections between labels~\cite{quadrana2018sequence} with the incorporation of convolutional neural networks~\cite{tang2018personalized} as well as the attention mechanism~\cite{zhang2019next}.
+Direct models for event sequences~\cite{hawkes1971spectra} prefer the identification of interactions between timestamps~\cite{zhuzhel2023continuoustime}, considering \textit{a timestamp interaction graph}.

-Our LANET aims at recovering \textit{label interaction graphs}, as we believe it is more vital in many problems.
-The algorithm aggregates past information in a specially constructed set of label representations.
-The set serves as input to a transformer encoder.
-The transformer encoder updates label embeddings via self-attention, uncovering their interactions.
-Finally, we predict a set of labels for the current model based on the model's output that encompasses knowledge of label relationships.
+Our LANET aims at conjugate recovery of \textit{label interaction graphs} and \textit{a timestamp interaction graph}, as we believe it is a key moment for modeling temporal sets.
+The algorithm aggregates past information in specially constructed representations.
+This aggregation phase is a distinctive feature of LANET that enables it to stand out among others.
+The built views serve as input to a transformer encoder.
+The encoder updates embeddings via self-attention, promoting learning of time and label interactions.
+Finally, we predict a vector of confidence scores for the next-event set based on the model output that encompasses deep knowledge of label relationships.
 Moreover, we can process long sequences this way, as now the attention evaluation is quadratic in the number of labels, not the sequence length.
-As our model does not use external information, it produces self-supervised embeddings.